This Step: Take Driver Training

 Find local driving school locations along with business profiles, reviews and contact information.

 B) Get on the Road

-Any time you get behind the wheel to practice, you must be supervised by a licensed adult who is at least 21 years of age years old.
-Teens younger than 18 must also clock a minimum of 30 practice hours, including ten nighttime hours.
-If you are 18 or older, the state doesn’t require you to complete a set number of driving practice hours, but it’s best to spend adequate time learning how to handle your vehicle, road conditions and other drivers until you feel confident you could ace the road test.
+Any time you get behind the wheel to practice, you must be supervised by a licensed adult who is at least 21 years old years old.
+Teens must also clock a minimum of 50 hours practice driving, including 15 hours at night.
+If you are 18 years old or older, the state doesn’t require you to complete a set number of driving practice hours, but it’s best to spend adequate time learning how to handle your vehicle, road conditions and other drivers until you feel confident you could ace the road test.

 Complete Driver Training―Minors